caiceA/slack-black-theme/README.md

 ## Restart & ENJOY !!! 🙌🏻

-###❗️you can update your Slack anytime it woun't cause any problem
+###❗️you can update your Slack anytime it won't cause any problem